When is The Batman released? Trailer, cast and everything you need to know

 When is The Batman released?

-The Batman had been due for release on 25th June 2021 in both the UK and USA, but has now been delayed until 1st October 2021 as part of Warner Bros’ coronavirus push backs.
+The Batman had been due for release on 25th June 2021 in both the UK and USA, but has now been pushed back until 1st October 2021 as part of Warner Bros’ coronavirus delays.

 As of January 2020, filming had officially started as confirmed by director Matt Reeves on Twitter, but was halted due to the ongoing pandemic in March.